- Do I need a doctor referral/prescription for therapy?

 - Does your facility accept referrals from doctors outside the USA system?

-- What is the difference between physical and occupational therapists?
+- What is the difference between physical and occupational therapy?

-In this setting, our occupational therapists are certified hand therapists that focus mainly on the treatment of upper extremity diagnoses.
-This includes fractures, tendon injuries, tendonitis, post-surgical conditions, etc. The occupational therapists also make custom fit splints and custom fit burn garments.
+In this setting, occupational therapy's main focus is on the treatment of upper extremity diagnoses.
+This includes fractures, tendon injuries, tendonitis, post-surgical conditions, etc. The occupational therapists also fabricate custom-made splints/orthoses for the elbow, wrist and hand.
+This facility has an occupational therapist who is also a certified hand therapist, which is a specialist in the therapeutic treatment of the upper extremity.
 Our physical therapists focus on orthopaedic conditions that pertain to the spine and upper/lower extremities.
 Our department has two physical therapists who are certified in the McKenzie protocol for mechanical spine dysfunction and one physical therapist who is also a certified athletic trainer.

 - Will my insurance cover therapy services?

 We are providers for most major insurance companies.
-Depending on your individual policy, you may have a co-payment for each session and may have a set number of visits allotted per year.
+Depending on your individual policy, you may have a co-payment for each session and/or deductible and may have a set number of visits allotted per year.
 Our department will verify your therapy benefits and inform you of your coverage on your initial visit.
-If you have USA's health plan, we are in-network therapy providers.
-If you choose to go outside the network, you will be responsible for a deductible and a higher co-payment.
+If you have USA's Health Plan, we are in-network therapy providers and therapy is 100% covered after a $10/visit copay.
+If you choose to go outside the network, you will be responsible for a $400 deductible and a higher co-payment.

 - What should I bring to my first therapy appointment?